 Regardless of the level of stress you are experiencing; you should have a sense of care and support for one another.
 A loving bond that may create a relationship that tends to survive.

 You may sit together for a few minutes and discuss talk about your requirements and intentions for the coming days.
-Tell your spouse how much you care about him/her.
-Tell him/her how much you appreciate even the smallest things about him/her.
+Tell your spouse with mental illness how much you care about them.
+Tell them how much you appreciate even the smallest things about them.

 This will help you to keep your spouse relaxed and your relationship healthy.